 7. In Fig 2, the two objective functions are different for the two problem formulations.
 Is this deviation in the actual lowest objective function value (which includes a BLM penalty), or the cost of the optimal solution?
 The latter would be a fairer comparison.
 For example, the BLM of 100 performs much worse at a 60% target, but it is not clear to me whether that’s just because a larger penalty is being applied to the objective function.

-We had thought about what to show on the y-axis considerably, as we initially thought that cost would make more sense as well.
+We had thought a lot about what to show on the y-axis, as we initially thought that cost would make more sense as well.
 We eventually decided to show the objective function values though, as both SA and EILP are solving the objective function and try to minimize its value (see Appendix S2 for mathematical formulation).
 This is especially true for case like the implementation of penalties, which are subjective terms that need to be considered in the larger context of the problem formulation.
 This is why we decided to show the objective function values on the y-axis.

 8. The two results figures use the 10^8 iterations version of the Marxan runs.
 That seems like a lot – is that standard?
 It may be a fairer comparison to examine the times at the median number of iterations tested, which would drop the times back a lot.
 Figure 1 could actually be cool with multiple lines for Marxan, showing multiple interation choices – I think with only a few, it wouldn’t be distracting.